 Why it's great for a honeymoon: The private garden spa adds a layer of romance few hotels offer.

 A beautifully restored historic manor house hotel set in 90 acres of grounds near Cheltenham.
-Their spa is tucked into the tower and feels peaceful and intimate.
+Ellenborough Park's spa is tucked into the tower and feels peaceful and intimate.
 For a very romantic treat: book their Spa Garden Retreat, a private outdoor garden oasis with a hot tub, sauna, and secluded seating.
 Rooms combine classic elegance (roll-top baths, Hypnos beds) with country charm.

 The Lygon Arms